 Since all extended warranties differ, determining the used car warranty cost for the vehicle you are looking to buy takes a bit of research.
 As a general guideline, most used vehicles' extended warranty plans cost $1,000–$3,000 upfront and range from $300–$700 a year.
 If you are rolling these costs into your auto loan, you can also expect to pay interest on these payments, further increasing the cost of your warranty.

 While your used car's extended warranty offer may fall within this range, it helps to understand just how these numbers are set.
 Understanding how these warranty costs are determined can help you understand the price.
 While not an exhaustive list, some factors that determine the cost of a used car warranty include:

 - Age and mileage of the vehicle.
 It is common for older vehicles or vehicles with high mileage to come with more expensive extended warranties.

 - Type of vehicle.
 The more expensive the brand, make, and model of the used car you are buying, the more you can expect to pay for an extended warranty.

 - Deductible.
 A lower deductible often translates to a more expensive extended warranty, and vice versa.

 Benefits of purchasing an extended warranty

 - Coverage for needed repairs.
-The biggest benefit that can come from purchasing an extended warranty is actually needing that coverage down the road.
+The biggest benefit of purchasing an extended warranty is needing that coverage down the road.
 It may be a stress reliever to have your warranty pay for the cost of a repair should it arise, while you only pay the deductible.

 - Readily available.
 Extended warranty options are typically not hard to come by, as they are available through dealerships, auto clubs, and insurance companies.